skypjack/entt/README.md

   in undefined behavior.

-Iterators are invalidated and the behavior is undefined if an entity is modified or destroyed and it's not the one currently returned by the view.<br/>
+Iterators are invalidated and the behavior is undefined if an entity is modified or destroyed and it's not the one currently returned by the view nor a newly created one.<br/>
 To work around it, possible approaches are:

 * Store aside the entities and the components to be removed and perform the